-- Garden carts with aluminium frames are great.
+- Garden carts with aluminum frames are great.
 They hold hand-long tools comfortably.
 For the smaller items, you use the tray.
 These carts also have a refuse sack.
 Then you can push the cart without bending.
 Lastly, you can fold it for storage.

-- If you can’t bend, have reduced strength, or you can only use one hand, a twin-wheeled metal frame barrow with a strong pram handle is your best bet.
+- If you can’t bend, have reduced strength, or can only use one hand, a twin-wheeled metal frame barrow with a strong pram handle is your best bet.

 - A folding sack trolley/hand truck moves heavy objects with minimum strain since it’s lightweight and has an extra-long handle for relaxed pushing.